linuxforphp/lfphp-cloud-docs/docs/getting_started.rst

    A backup was successfully generated

-.. note:: Backups or your databases must be done through the phpMyAdmin interface.
+.. note:: Backups of your databases must be done through the phpMyAdmin interface.
 The databases are NOT included in these backups!

 .. _logs: